Sensitive skin is a drama queen.

 Here’s a little secret: fragrances are made up of 100 or more ingredients.
 Some of them are famous for causing allergies (yes, citronellol and linalool, I’m looking at you).

-Wait, isn’t anything natural supposed to be good for the skin?
+Wait, isn’t anything natural supposed to be good for your skin?
 Not really.

 You know those chemicals you hate so much?
-Well, essential oils are made up of hundreds of chemicals.
+Essential oils are made up of hundreds of chemicals.
 And some of them can be irritating or cause allergies, too.

 Take chamomile, for example.
 Bisabobol is the chemical that makes chamomile so soothing.
 But chamomile also contains allergens (about 7%).